nodejs/node/BUILDING.md

   [Git for Windows](http://git-scm.com/download/win) includes Git Bash and tools which can be included in the global `PATH`.

-If the path to your build directory contains a space, the build will likely fail.
+If the path to your build directory contains a space or a non-ASCII character, the build will likely fail.

 ```console
 > .\vcbuild nosign